oper8r Docs

 3. Enable the specific API endpoint for the organization.

-4. Confirm the minimum role and data scope for the workflow.
+4. Confirm the minimum role and data scope for the tool.

 5. Test with a small, reviewable request.